JingMatrix/ChromeXt/README.md

 ### Limitations

-A valid UserScript would fail if the following two conditions hold _at the same time_:
+A valid UserScript fails if the following two conditions hold _at the same time_:

 1. The matched website has disabled `script: 'unsafe-eval';` by [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP);
 2. The script size is nearly 2M.